worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Labor_Status_and_Labor_Force_Participation.md

 The labor force participation rate produced for 2012-2020 using the method described above is almost identical to the estimates in the reports of the BPS, whereas years before 2012 fall below BPS estimates in a parallel way.
 WDI has higher numbers for all years which highly possibly results from a narrower age restraint.
 WDI only accounts for people aged 15 to 64 for LFP estimation while GLD and BPS account for 10 and above.

 In order to find out the reason for the continuous gaps between GLD and BPS in 1992-2012, we compared other variables such as marital status and literacy.
-The close results show that the sample size and weight we used should be the same as those reports sued.
+The close results show that the sample size and weight we used should be the same as those reports used.
 In that sense, sample size and weight should not be the cause.

 ![marital_comparison](utilities/marital_comparison.png)